 1968: Rod Laver beats fellow Australian Tony Roche 6-3, 6-4, 6-2 to earn first ever prize money (£2,000) offered at Wimbledon.

-1969: The Rolling Stones played a free concert in London’s Hyde Park with Mick Jagger reading two stanzas of Percy Bysshe Shelley‘s poem on John Keats‘s death, Adonaïs, in memory of Brian Jones before hundreds of cabbage white butterflies were released as the band began playing.
-On the same day, Rod Laver beats John Newcombe 6-4, 5-7, 6-4, 6-4 in the Wimbledon Men’s final for the third leg of his Grand Slam.
+1969: The Rolling Stones give a free concert in London’s Hyde Park before an audience of 250,000 supported by King Crimson and Family, It is Mick Taylor’s live debut with the band and as a tribute to brian Jones, who had died died two days earlier, Mick Jagger reads an extract from Percy Bysshe Shelley’s ‘Adonais’ before thousands of butterflies were released, many of which flew directly into the stage lights and perished.
+On the same day, Rod Laver beats John Newcombe 6-4, 5-7, 6-4, 6-4 in the Wimbledon Men’s final for the third leg of a Grand Slam.

 1972: Two Protestant brothers were found shot dead outside Belfast.
 It was speculated they had been executed by Loyalist paramilitaries because they had Catholic girlfriends.

 1973: General Juvenal Habyarimana becomes president of Rwanda in a military coup d’état.
 Aso on this day, the test cricket debut of English umpire Harold “Dickie” Bird v NZ at Headingley.

 1974: Chris Evert wins her first Wimbledon title beating Olga Morzova 6-0, 6-4.